-A quarterly rollforward in the estimated NAV per common share and OP Unit for the three months ended December 31, 2020, is provided below:
+A quarterly rollforward in the estimated NAV per common share and OP Unit for the three months ended December 31, 2022, is provided below:

-Estimated NAV per common share and non-controlling OP Unit as of September 30, 2020 \$ 11.97 Less net loss attributable to common stockholders and non-controlling OP Unitholders (0.10) Adjustments for net change in valuations: Net change in unrealized fair value of farmland portfoli $d^{(1)}$ \$ 0.15 Net change in unrealized fair value of long-term indebtedness 0.07 Net change in valuations 0.22 Less distributions on common stock and non-controlling OP Units (0.13) Plus net accretive effect of equity issuances 0.27 Estimated NAV per common share and non-controlling OP Unit as of December 31, 2020 \$ 12.23
+Estimated NAV per common share and non-controlling OP Unit as of September 30, 2022 \$ 16.56 Less net loss attributable to common stockholders and non-controlling OP Unitholders (0.14) Adjustments for net change in valuations: Net change in unrealized fair value of farmland portfolid 1) \$ 0.36 Net change in unrealized fair value of long-term indebtedness 0.05 Net change in valuations 0.41 Less distributions on common stock and non-controlling OP Units (0.14) Plus net accretive effect of equity issuances 0.39 Estimated NAV per common share and non-controlling OP Unit as of December 31, 2022 \$ 17.08

-(1) The net change in unrealized fair value of our farmland portfolio consists of three components: (i) no change due to the farms that were valued during the three months ended December 31, 2020, (ii) and increase of \$0.19 per share due to the aggregate depreciation and amortization expense recorded during the three months ended December 31, 2020, and (iii) a decrease of \$0.04 per share due to capital improvements made on certain farms that have not yet been considered in the determination of the respective farms' estimated fair values.
+(1) The net change in unrealized fair value of our farmland portfolio consists of three components: (i) an increase of \$0.26 per share due to the net appreciation in value of the farms that were valued during the three months ended December 31, 2022, (ii) an increase of \$0.27 per share due to the aggregate depreciation and amortization expense recorded during the three months ended December 31, 2022, and (iii) a decrease of \$0.17 per share due to net asset dispositions or capital improvements made on certain farms that have not yet been considered in the determination of the respective farms' estimated fair values.

 Comparison of estimated NAV and estimated NAV per common share, using the definitions above, to similarly-titled measures for other REITs may not necessarily be meaningful due to possible differences in the calculation or application of the definition of NAV used by such REITs.
 In addition, the trading price of our common shares may differ significantly from our most recent estimated NAV per common share calculation.
-For example, while we estimated our NAV per common share to be \$12.23 as of December 31, 2020, based on the calculation above, the closing price of our common stock on December 31, 2020, was \$14.64.
+For example, while we estimated our NAV per common share to be \$17.08 as of December 31, 2022, based on the calculation above, the closing price of our common stock on December 31, 2022, was \$18.35 per share.